Oceanic climate: Marine west coast (Cfb)

 In the hottest month, the average temperature is below 22 C, and at least four months feature average temperatures higher than 10 C. The average temperature of the coldest month must not be colder than -3 to 0 C, or the climate will be classified as continental.
 The average temperature variations in the year are between 10–15 C, with average annual temperatures between 6–13 C. Rain values can vary from 50–500 cm, depending on whether mountains cause orographic precipitation.
 Frontal cyclones can be common in marine west coast regions, with some areas experiencing more than 150 rainy days annually, but strong storms are rare.

-Cfb climates are predominant in most of Europe except the northeast, as global temperature became warmer towards late 20th and early 21st century.
-However, just a few decades ago, oceanic climate was only present in parts of Western Europe, including northern Spain, northwestern Portugal (mountains), Belgium, Britain, France, Ireland, and the Netherlands.
+Cfb climates are predominant in most of Europe except the northeast, as global temperatures became warmer towards late 20th and early 21st century.
 They are the main climate type in New Zealand and the Australian states of Tasmania, Victoria, and southeastern New South Wales (starting from the Illawarra region).
-In North America, they are found mainly in Washington, Oregon, Vancouver Island, and neighbouring parts of British Columbia, as well as many coastal areas of southeast Alaska.
-There are pockets of Cfb in most South American countries, including many parts of southern Brazil, parts of the provinces of Chubut, Santa Cruz, and southeast Buenos Aires province in Argentina.
-In Western Asia, the climate can be found close to sea level on the Black Sea coast of northern Turkey and Georgia, often transitional to humid subtropical.
+In North America, they are found mainly in Vancouver Island and neighbouring parts of British Columbia, as well as many coastal areas of southeast Alaska.
+There are pockets of this iteration of Cfb climates in South American countries, mostly in regions of southern Chile and Argentina, parts of the provinces of Chubut, Santa Cruz, and southeast Buenos Aires province in Argentina.
+In Western Asia, the climate can be found on the Black Sea coast of northern Turkey and Georgia, often transitional to humid subtropical.
 While Cfb zones are rare in Africa, one dominates the coastline of the Eastern Cape in South Africa.